What to Do When Your Credit Card Is Lost or Stolen

 The first thing you should do is report your missing credit card to the card issuer.
 Don't wait; make the call as soon as you notice your card is missing.

 Normally you'd find your credit card issuer's number on the back of your credit card.
 Of course, that's not an option if your credit card is missing.
-Instead, You can find your credit card issuer's phone number on a copy of your credit card statement.
-Or, if you have online access for your credit card, you may be able to use the website to report your missing credit card.
+Instead, look for your credit card issuer's phone number on a copy of your credit card statement.
+If you have online access for your credit card, you may be able to use the website to report your missing credit card.
 Just make sure you use your credit card issuer's true website and not an imposter site.

 When you contact your creditor, you should have the following information: